videoideas32/Emulator-JS-Echo-Method-1/README.md

    COMMANDS FOR TROUBLESHOOTING

 docker-compose restart
 docker-compose start
 docker-compose stop

+*NEW POSSIBLE ERROR*
+COMMAND TO FIX:

+docker compose up -d --build

+FINALLY

 MAY NEED TO CHECK THE ACTUAL README FILE FOR CORRECT FORMAT FOR CODE AND/OR .yml FILE CONTENTS